Got-IT-Kai/pr-rule-bot/docs/adr/README.md

 - Style guide is separate documentation
 - No architectural decision involved

-**OTEL Configuration:** ✅ ADR update needed
-- Decision to remove vs minimal implementation
-- Trade-offs: observability vs complexity
-- Update existing ADR-0006 with v1.0 decision

 ## Creating a New ADR

 1. Verify ADR is needed (use decision tree above)
 2. Copy the template structure from the "ADR Format" section above
 3. Number sequentially (0001, 0002, etc.)
 4. Create file: `XXXX-descriptive-name.md`
-5. Fill in all sections:
-   - Remove optional sections if not applicable
+5. Fill in all sections (remove optional sections if not applicable)
-   - If status is "Deferred to vX.X", include the "Deferral Decision" section
-   - Provide clear reasoning for deferral and alternative approach
 6. Create PR for review
 7. Update this ADR Index
 8. Link to related code reviews or issues

-**For Deferred ADRs:**
-- Always include the comprehensive original strategy for future reference
-- Clearly state what simple approach is being used instead
-- Define specific conditions for when to reconsider
-- Examples: ADR-0005, ADR-0006, ADR-0007

 ### Updating Existing ADRs